great-expectations/great_expectations/docs/docusaurus/docs/core/configure_project_settings/configure_data_docs/configure_data_docs.md

    The main component that requires customization in a Data Docs site configuration is its `store_backend`.
 The `store_backend` is a dictionary that tells GX where the Data Docs site will be hosted and how to access that location when the site is updated.

    The specifics of the `store_backend` will depend on the environment in which the Data Docs will be created.
-GX 1.0 supports generation of Data Docs in local or networked filesystems, Amazon S3, Google Cloud Service, and Azure Blob Storage.
+GX Core supports generation of Data Docs in local or networked filesystems, Amazon S3, Google Cloud Service, and Azure Blob Storage.

    To create a Data Docs site configuration, select one of the following environments and follow the corresponding instructions.